MicrosoftDocs/azure-devops-yaml-schema/task-reference/twine-authenticate-v1.md

 The following examples demonstrate how to publish python distribution to Azure Artifacts feed and the official python registry.

-### Publish python distribution to Azure Artifacts feed
+### Publish Python distribution to Azure Artifacts feed

 In this example, we are setting authentication for publishing to a private Azure Artifacts Feed.
 The authenticate task creates a `.pypirc` file that contains the auth credentials required to publish a distribution to the feed.